E-vill/uniprot_parser/README.md

 # uniprot-parser

-The ruby uniprot parser aims to help you to parse your uniprot txt files, this gem is based on the [uniprot documentation](http://web.expasy.org/docs/userman.html)
+This ruby parser aims to help you to parse your uniprot txt files, this gem is based on the [uniprot documentation](http://web.expasy.org/docs/userman.html)